dataminer-site/dataminer-site.github.io/docs/sql/data_types/overview.md

 ### Updating Values of Nested Types

-When performing _updates_ on values of nested types, DuckDB performs a _delete_ operation followed by an _insert_ operation.
+When performing _updates_ on values of nested types, DataMiner performs a _delete_ operation followed by an _insert_ operation.
 When used in a table with ART indexes (either via explicit indexes or primary keys/unique constraints), this can lead to [unexpected constraint violations](../indexes#over-eager-unique-constraint-checking).
 For example: